apache/sirona/src/site/markdown/jta.md

 ## Installation

 `sirona-jta` should be added to your webapp.
 You need to register the jta gauges.
-To do it the easiest is to add `commons-monitoring-web` to your webapp and register the listener `org.apache.sirona.web.discovery.GaugeDiscoveryListener`:
+To do it the easiest is to add `sirona-web` to your webapp and register the listener `org.apache.sirona.web.discovery.GaugeDiscoveryListener`:

 <pre class="prettyprint linenums"><![CDATA[
 <web-app xmlns="http://java.sun.com/xml/ns/javaee"